 - Instant messaging apps marketing and lead generation strategies.

-Instant messaging as we know it has become SO intertwined with our daily routines, it’s easy to forget that it’s merely a few decades old.
-Actually, just 20 years ago, it was one of the most innovative and revolutionary things in the world!
+Instant messaging as we know it has become SO intertwined with our daily routines, that it’s easy to forget that it’s merely a few decades old.
+Actually, just 20 years ago, it was one of the world's most innovative and revolutionary things!

-So, before we could send out locations on WhatsApp, create groups on Facebook Messenger and captured temporary snaps on Snapchat… there was this:
+Before we could send out WhatsApp locations, create groups on Facebook Messenger, and capture temporary snaps on Snapchat, there was this:

-On the other hand, also in 2016, Gartner reported that, based on a variety of sources, SMS open and response rates are as high as 98% and 45%, respectively.
-They also argue that the severe difference in open rates can be partly explained by the sheer amount of messages received via email as opposed to SMS.
+On the other hand, in 2016, Gartner reported that, based on various sources, SMS open and response rates are as high as 98% and 45%, respectively.
+They also argue that the severe difference in open rates can be partly explained by the sheer amount of messages received via email instead of SMS.

-However, that 2016 Email Marketing Benchmark Study also reported that 49% of people check their emails on mobile.
+However, IBM’s study also reported that 49% of people check their emails on mobile.
 Adobe’s “Email Use 2017 – US Report” found 81% of participants check emails on their smartphones.

-So, the success of SMS may not be solely due to the lesser amount of messages received on this channel but also a direct result of convenience.
+So, SMS's success may not be solely due to the lesser amount of messages received on this channel but also a direct result of convenience.

 Another reason mobile messaging marketing has been taking off is the ever-growing adoption of smartphones worldwide.